flanksource/docs/canary-checker/docs/database.md

 # ...
 ```

-The helm chart will create a postgres server statefulset, with a random password and default port, along with a new database.
+The helm chart creates a postgres server statefulset, with a random password and default port, along with a new database.

 To specify a username and password for the chart-managed Postgres server, create a secret in the namespace that the chart will install to, named `postgres-connection`, which contains `POSTGRES_USER` and `POSTGRES_PASSWORD` keys.

 ## Connecting to an existing database

-In order to connect to an existing Postgres server, a database must be created on the server, along with a user that has administrator permissions for the database.
+To connect to an existing Postgres server, a database must be created on the server, along with a user that has administrator permissions for the database.

 ```yaml title="values.yaml"
 db: